Azure Storage security guide

 Data Plane Security refers to the methods used to secure the data objects stored in Azure Storage – the blobs, queues, tables, and files.
 We've seen methods to encrypt the data and security during transit of the data, but how do you go about controlling access to the objects?

-There are two methods for authorizing access to the data objects themselves.
-These include controlling access to the storage account keys and using Shared Access Signatures to grant access to specific data objects for a specific amount of time.
+- Using Shared Access Signatures to grant controlled permissions to specific data objects for a specific amount of time.

 In addition, for Blob Storage, you can allow public access to your blobs by setting the access level for the container that holds the blobs accordingly.
 If you set access for a container to Blob or Container, it will allow public read access for the blobs in that container.
 This means anyone with a URL pointing to a blob in that container can open it in a browser without using a Shared Access Signature or having the storage account keys.